 I've played a lot of tank games on Android, and none have stood out in my memory so much as Tank Hero, the first of the series, and Tank Hero: Laser Wars, which revives the concept with up-to-date graphics and a ton of fun.
 Tank Hero: Laser Wars is completely free, and only takes up about 22 MB of space on your smartphone.

-If looting isn't your thing, why not become a knight?
+If you like armor but are not so into lasers, why not become a knight?
 Heroes and Castles demands skill to counter the hordes of Orcs, Goblins and Giants trying to get hold of your forts!
 In this third person game, action-RPG game purists will be served well.
 And, in addition, you can play solo or multiplayer.

 Minecraft: Pocket Edition is part of one of the biggest selling video game franchises ever.
 The mobile version of the beloved title might not have everything that its desktop PC counterpart does, but after a number of years of frequent updates, it’s pretty darn close.